-If you’ve come to realize that your are somehow blocked in your present as a result of experiences in the past – and you are ready to do some work around this – that’s great!
+If you have the awareness that you are somehow blocked in your present as a result of experiences in the past and you are ready to do some work around this, read on.
 If it’s with a therapist, there is a built-in support there for you who can guide you along the path.
 If you plan to do the work alone via books, research, contemplation, classes or other routes of self discovery be mindful of the importance of properly preparing yourself.
 You likely wouldn’t scale Mt.
 Everest without the right gear and I encourage you to consider filling your toolbox with the appropriate support tools to help you navigate what, depending on your history, might be rough emotional waters.

 Part of the work of assessing and implementing changes in your emotional health requires a look into your past; your families of origin, potential wounds, trauma and challenging relational experiences.
 If you had a fairly stable upbringing and life experience, this process may not be as challenging as it could be for others.
 No matter where you stand on the continuum, get familiar with the following tools should you find yourself in an uncomfortable emotional place during the course of your process.
 You might find some tools resonate more than others.
 Rely on what works for you.

 Using Your Breath and Mindfulness to Stay Grounded

 Learning to be “in the now” and the skills of presence can be a powerful ally to anyone.
 Not only can it help to re-route the automatic response of your brain (leading to fight, flight or freeze) but it can help you shift to a less reactive and more skillful response to what is happening in the moment.
 The best news is that with what is now known about the neuroplasticity of the brain (it can rewire across the lifespan), a regular mindfulness practice can help facilitate this.
 Let’s look at how you can start learning to be present right now: